abdulrehman2/ckad/07-State-Persistence/07-state-persistence-notes.md

    storage: 500Mi
 ```

-if we create the above mentioned volume `pv-vol1` and then create the pvc `myclaim`, this claim will bound to the `pv-vol1` volume because requested storage is 500Mi whereas the volume support upto 1Gi.
+if we create the above mentioned volume `pv-vol1` and then create the pvc `myclaim`, this claim will bound to the `pv-vol1` volume because requested storage is 500Mi whereas the volume support up to 1Gi.

 ## What if there are multiple volumes that matches the given specification in request ?